wptrainingteam/repo-template/README.md

 ## Description

 A short paragraph explaining what is covered in the lesson plan.

-This should be text that can be copied and used in a meetup or workshop description.
+> This should be text that can be copied and used in a meetup or workshop description.

 ## Objectives

+After this lesson, participants will be able to:

+* Objective 1
+* Objective 2

-It’s recommended that you include a bulleted list of objective(s) for each lesson plan.
-Objectives should be worded as actions that the student can do once they’ve finished.
+> It’s required that you include a bulleted list of objective(s) for each lesson plan.
+Objectives should be worded as actions that the participant can do once they’ve finished.
 See [Bloom's Taxonomy of Action Verbs](http://www.fresnostate.edu/academics/oie/documents/assesments/Blooms%20Level.pdf) (PDF) as a reference.
 Avoid using words like "know," "understand," "be introduced to," etc.

-**Good Example**

-Students will be able to:
-*   Identify the files required to make a theme.

-**Not-So-Good Example**

-Students will:
-*   Know the files required to make a theme.
-(How can we tell they know?)

-## Audience
+## Target Audience

 Who is this lesson intended for?
 What interests/skills would they bring?
+Choose all that apply.

 * [ ] Users
 * [ ] Designers